Logiqx/wsw-results/docs/tech/diagnostics.md

 - WARNING: NAME had a UKWA flag of "XXX" - changed to ?
 - WARNING: NAME had a ISWC flag of "XXX" - changed to ?

-Note: It **may** be important for the entrant details to be corrected in entrants.csv, allowing for a **re-run** of the reports.
+Note: It may be important for the appropriate details to be corrected in the entrants list, allowing for a re-run of the reports.

-Gold Fleet and Pro Fleet competitors cannot be a "first timer", formerly known as a "novice":
+Gold Fleet and Pro Fleet competitors cannot be entered as a "first timer", formerly known as a "novice":

 - WARNING: NAME was entered as a first timer but is STATUS - changed first timer flag to N
   - The status of the entrant means they are excluded from being a first timer.
 - WARNING: NAME was entered as a novice but is STATUS - changed novice flag to N
   - The status of the entrant means they are excluded from being a novice.

+Note: It may be desirable for the appropriate details to be corrected in the entrants list, thus eliminating these warnings.

 Checks for duplicate entrants or possible errors in the name; similar but not identical to previous years:

 - WARNING: Duplicate name NAME (CRAFT TYPE) in YEAR
-  - This **may** be important as it indicates something is wrong in entrants.json
+  - This may be important as it indicates something is wrong in the entrants list
 - WARNING: Similar names - NAME_1 vs NAME_2 YEARS
-  - This **may** be important if the profile pages require identical names across all years.
+  - This may be important if the profile pages require identical names across all years.

+Note: It may be required for the appropriate details to be corrected in the entrants list, allowing for a re-run of the reports.

 An unrecognised nationality will result in the following warning:

 - WARNING: Unrecognised nationality for NAME - NATIONALITY
-  - This **may** be important if the presence of a national flag is desirable on the results pages.
+  - This may be important if the presence of a national flag is desirable on the results pages.

-Note: It **may** be important for the entrant details to be corrected in entrants.csv, allowing for a **re-run** of the reports.
+Note: It may be desirable for the appropriate details to be corrected in the entrants list, allowing for a re-run of the reports.